n1colai308/StudySphere/README.md

 <h1 align="center">StudySphere</h1>

 <p align="center">An application that lets you create study sets for free.
-Quizlet now costs money to even study so this is a solution.
+Quizlet now makes you pay to study on their site so this is a solution with quizlet-like ui.
 StudySphere will have quick learn and flashcards.</p>

 <hr>